azimuth-cloud/azimuth-config/docs/configuration/06-platform-identity.md

 In Azimuth, there are two kinds of users:

-  * **Platform Users** who are able to access one or more platforms deployed by Azimuth.
+  * **Platform Users** who are able to access one or more platforms deployed by Azimuth, but are not necessarily able to sign into Azimuth.
   * **Platform Admins** who are able to sign in to Azimuth, manage the deployed platforms in a tenancy and administer access to those platforms.

 Only Platform Admins need to have an OpenStack account.
 Each Azimuth tenancy has an associated **Identity Realm** that provides the Platform Users for that tenancy and is administered by the Platform Admins for the tenancy.
-This allow access to platforms to be granted for users that do not have an OpenStack account.
+This allows access to platforms to be granted for users that do not have an OpenStack account.

 This separation of Platform Users from OpenStack accounts opens up a wide range of use cases